Do we need an alternative to local gauge coupling to electromagnetic fields?: Aharonov-Bohm electrodynamics and gauge invariance

 A possible source of uncertainty in these estimates is the dependence of the Hall coefficient $R_H$ on the temperature.
 Close to T$_c$ and below it, $R_H$ has large variations, even becoming negative in a certain interval, when the applied field is small \cite{gob2000double}.
 This shows that the Hall conductivity in YBCO in that temperature range is, like for other cuprate superconductors, strongly influenced by the formation of holes with positive charge.
 Also for this reason, the authors of \cite{alcala2024tuning} have estimated the carrier density from $R_H$ at room temperature, where the dependence $R_H(T)$ is well stabilized [private communication by A.\ Palau, March 14, 2025].

 Finally, the estimates for the ratio $m_{eff}/m$ in YBCO vary between 8 and 10 \cite{ivanov2003superconductivity}.
 This appears to give a better agreement with the modified formula for the penetration depth, compared to the traditional formula.

-Of course, more extensive checks need to be performed, also using the modified Ginzburg-Landau equation, which describes a wider class of superconducting materials.
+Of course, more extensive checks need to be performed, possibly also using the modified Ginzburg-Landau equation of Sect.\ \ref{mod-gl}, which can describe a wider class of superconducting materials, provided the assumptions and approximations made in its derivation are satisfied.